quodlibet/mutagen/docs/user/id3.rst

     audio.save()

-If you use the ID3 module, you should familiarize yourself with how ID3v2 tags are stored, by reading the the details of the ID3v2 standard at http://id3.org/id3v2.4.0-structure.
+If you use the ID3 module, you should familiarize yourself with how ID3v2 tags are stored, by reading the details of the ID3v2 standard at http://id3.org/id3v2.4.0-structure.

 ID3 Dict Interface